-The highly comprehensive guarantee now in force in Sweden is valid for 12 months after the assets have been deposited, while the guarantee for assets derived from the sale of a residence in Finland is only valid for 6 months.
-In Finland, there is no maximum limit for the deposit guarantee applied to assets received from the sale of a residence, but the Swedish proposal includes a maximum limit of SEK 5,000,000 per depositor, which corresponds to about EUR 625,000 per depositor.
+The highly comprehensive guarantee now in force in Sweden is valid for 12 months after the assets have been deposited.
+In Finland, the guarantee for such assets is only valid for 6 months.
+In Finland, there is no maximum limit for the deposit guarantee applied to assets received from the sale of a residence.
+In Sweden, there is a maximum limit of SEK 5 million (approximately EUR 625,000) per depositor for the sum exceeding the regular deposit guarantee (i.e. EUR 100,000).
 This means that the maximum limit concerning the sales price of a residence owned together by two spouses would be about EUR 1,250,000 in total, provided that the sales price has been deposited in their joint account or half of the sales price has been deposited in each spouse’s personal account.
 The Swedish deposit guarantee authority may, however, approve raising this amount if the legislation of the country in which a bank's branch is located provides for a higher maximum amount.
-With regard to its Finnish Branch, Nordea Bank AB (publ) has filed a petition to the Swedish deposit guarantee authority for raising the guarantee for assets received from the sale of one's home to cover the full amount.

 - What is the investors' compensation scheme?